THE COMPANIES ACT 1985 TO 1989

 f) There will be a maximum duration of 28 days for any rally held using a Paragraph 4 exemption.

-The agreed Minutes of the Board of Directors’ meetings are to be available from the Secretary to any member, by post or electronically, upon a single request stating their delivery preference.
+General, Members’ Forum and Board Meetings will be minuted.
+The minutes of such meetings, as agreed by the Board of Directors, are to be available from the Club Secretary, within 120 days of the meeting, to any member, by post or electronically, upon a single request stating their delivery preference.

 10th Mar 2003 Original on incorporation.